 Bees are amazing creatures.
 They produce a wide variety of substances, many of which have been found to have great health benefits for not only the bees, but humans as well.
 Bee keeping and Apitherapy has been done for thousands of years, dating back around 6000 years ago.
-Apitherapy is the use of bee products honey, propolis, bee pollen and royal jelly for healing.
+Apitherapy is the use of bee products honey, propolis, bee pollen, and royal jelly for healing.

-Many people are curious as to these health benefits reported by thousands of people and most notably by bee keepers themselves.
-With the variety of bee products out there it can be confusing to know what the difference is between them, what their health benefits are and which product is best for certain health issues.
-Since this website is focused on fertility I am only going to list general information on the differences between Royal Jelly, Bee Pollen, and Bee Propolis and their health benefits in relationship to fertility and fertility issues.
+Many people are curious as to these health benefits reported by thousands of people and, most notably, by bee keepers themselves.
+With the variety of bee products out there it can be confusing to know what the difference is between them, what their health benefits are, and which product is best for certain health issues.
+Since this website is focused on fertility, I am only going to list general information on the differences between Royal Jelly, Bee Pollen, and Bee Propolis and their health benefits in relationship to fertility and fertility issues.

-Royal Jelly is a substance that is secreted by nurse worker bees glands.
-The secretion is known as royal jelly and it is the main food source for the first 3 days of the larva.
+Royal Jelly is a substance that is secreted by nurse worker bees’ glands.
+The secretion is known as royal jelly and it is the main food source for the first 3 days of the larvae.
 One larva that is to be the Queen Bee is fed only royal jelly its entire life.
-This exclusive feeding triggers the full development of her ovaries which is needed to lay the millions of eggs she will lay in her lifetime.
+This exclusive feeding triggers the full development of her ovaries, which is needed to lay the millions of eggs she will lay in her lifetime.
 The Queen matures in 5 days and weighs double that of a worker bee.
 A worker bee only lives to be 30-45 days old, but the Queen bee lives to be 5 to 6 years old.
 The queen also lays in one season around 250,000 eggs and in peak season she may lay up to 2000 eggs a day.
-This may have something to do with the extremely high nutritional content of the Royal Jelly which is this Queen’s exclusive diet.
+This may have something to do with the extremely high nutritional content of the Royal Jelly, which is this Queen’s exclusive diet.

-Royal Jelly is rich in amino acids (29 to be exact), lipids, sugars, some vitamins, fatty acids and most importantly, proteins.
+Royal Jelly is rich in amino acids (29 to be exact), lipids, sugars, some vitamins, fatty acids and, most importantly, proteins.
 It contains ample levels of iron and calcium.
 Royal Jelly also contains acetylcholine, which is needed to transmit nerve messages from cell to cell.
 Regular consumption of high-quality Royal Jelly has been shown to help balance hormones.
 This makes it beneficial to those individuals that suffer from a hormonal imbalance, as it helps to provide support to the endocrine system.
 It may also help with problems that are related to hormonal imbalance.
 A study done in Japan and published in 2007 shows that Royal Jelly has the propensity to mimic human estrogen, which may help those that suffer from low estrogen levels.
 Estrogen is essential for healthy bone formation and healthy gene expression, and is vital for a healthy menstrual cycle.
 This study also showed potential for increased size of uterine cells in the rats studied.
-While there may need to be more studies done to show full potential of Royal Jelly consumption on uterine health this is exciting potential for women with weak uterine muscles or thin uterine lining due to long-term hormonal birth control use.
+While there may need to be more studies done to show the full potential of Royal Jelly consumption on uterine health, this shows exciting potential for women with weak uterine muscles or thin uterine lining due to long-term hormonal birth control use.

 Studies on “typical” northern temperate propolis showed it to contain 50% vegetable balsams, 30% waxes, 10% essential oils, and 5% pollen.
 This northern region propolis is mainly derived from conifers and poplars.